-This organized girl’s closet makeover has a floral wallpaper backdrop and features smart storage ideas that can adapt as she grows older.
+This organized girl closet makeover has a floral wallpaper backdrop and features smart storage ideas that can adapt as she grows older.

-I never thought I’d be in a situation where I envy my own child — but I’m
+I never thought I’d be in a situation when I envy my own child — but I’m

 explore by room

-I decided to work with California Closets.
-They didn’t sponsor this post, I just “shopped around” virtually and on Instagram and found them to have the best quality and all of the features we were looking for.
+I worked with California Closets.
+They didn’t sponsor this post, I just “shopped around” virtually and on Instagram and found them to have the best quality and all the features we were looking for.
 I worked locally with Janice, and she was fantastic!

 This post contains affiliate links, which means I may get a small commission (at no extra cost to you) if you shop my link.
 Please see my disclosure if you’d like more info!

 Our goal for Lyla’s entire room was to create a space that can withstand the test of time and grow and evolve as she does.
 Luckily most of the components can be moved and adjusted in the peg system, so we can change the heights of the closet rods and etc.

 The back of her closet features the same floral wallpaper from the accent wall behind her bed.
 I love that you can see little peeks of the paper showing through!

 We carried over the sweet little gold bow drawer pulls from the rest of her room as well.

 For the inside of her top drawers, I bought these blush jewelry organizers.
 She mostly has play jewelry right now, but it helps to keep it all in one place.
 We also store a lot of her bows in this drawer.